 Don’t worry – we’ll chat through your options if you have any of the above during your consultation.
-If you can’t have Shockwave, you may be eligible to have low-level laser treatment.

 Technically speaking, compressed air drives a projectile inside the handpiece of the Chattanooga RPW Shockwave machine to a shock transmitter.
 Due to the speed and weight of the projectile, kinetic energy is generated which is converts into acoustic energy.
 These are the pulses that are felt and transmitted into the area being treated beneath the handpiece.
 The acoustic waves reach 5-6cm in depth and stimulate the body’s intrinsic healing mechanism and metabolic activity.